 The young campaigners decided on a long-term vision where “our societal structures enable rather than prevent sustainable and self-determined life styles that are based on sufficiency rather than consumerism.”
 As one of the concrete steps and experiments that could help to achieve such a vision, the Kampagnenwerkstatt therefore concluded that the campaign would attempt to kick-start a critical discourse among the German public about how the omnipresent advertising is manipulating consumer behaviour and preventing us from living less consumerist life styles (sufficiency).

-In order o find out more about the campaign that was officially launched at the end of April (2013) we talked to Melanie Hernandez who is one their leading campaigners.
-Melanie tells us that the underlying ideas of the campaign - now called in its literal translation ‘Office for the Abolishment of Commercial Ads and for the Good Life’ - developed as a result of the Kampagnenwerkstatt while discussing about the concept of a good life and sufficiency life styles.
+In order to find out more about the campaign that was officially launched at the end of April (2013), we talked to Melanie Hernandez who is one their leading campaigners.
+Melanie tells us that the underlying ideas of the campaign — now called in its literal translation ‘Office for the Abolishment of Commercial Ads and for the Good Life’ — developed as a result of the Kampagnenwerkstatt while discussing the concept of a good life and sufficiency life styles.
 The participants concluded that consumption incentives created through advertising and planned obsolescence prevent sufficiency in our society.
 Commercial ads often create artificial needs or suggest that the advertised goods will contribute to our emotional wellbeing, thus subconsciously manipulating us into consuming more and more.
 Ads hence stand in clear conflict with goals like sufficiency and sustainability.
 Advertising also contradicts with our social values, as it restricts the democratic right of self-determination in the public space and promotes stereotype, racist and sexist pictures.
 Outdoor advertising is considered particularly disturbing because people are permanently exposed to it.
 Nevertheless, advertisements have become a natural part of the city environment and are not questioned by the majority of residents.
 This is where the ‘Office for the Abolishment of Commercial Ads and for the Good Life’ steps in.

 Initiating Public Discourse and Moving Political Leverages – Two Interrelated Goals

-As Melanie explains, the Office’s campaign is based on two interrelated goals: Initiating a social discourse on advertising and implementing political change by making Berlin’s district Friedrichshain-Kreuzberg advertising-free.
+As Melanie explains, the Office’s campaign is based on two interrelated goals: Initiating a social discourse on advertising and implementing political change by making Berlin’s Friedrichshain-Kreuzberg district advertising-free.
 The intention for a broad public discourse is to question the rationale of advertising, consumerism and economic growth and to make way for alternatives.
 In doing so, the campaigners wish to reach beyond expert circles already dealing with issues of a post-growth society and aim to make the concept accessible to all social classes.
-The campaigners have created a website (www.amtfuerwerbefreiheit.org) and facebook page where they want to provide a room for discussion about a good life beyond consumerism and economic growth.
+The campaigners have created a website (www.amtfuerwerbefreiheit.org) and a facebook page where they want to provide a room for discussion about a good life beyond consumerism and economic growth.

 With regard to the second goal, the campaigners seek to implement political change at the lowest democratic level – the local district Friedrichshain-Kreuzberg.
 They are currently formulating a resident petition for an advertising-free public space to be filed for at the local district government.
 Melanie explains: “Just as tobacco and alcohol advertising is already forbidden in our district due to health reasons, the petition aims to prevent the overconsumption of material goods out of social and environmental motives, and demands a reduction or abolition of advertisement in public areas.”
 The petition involves 1000 signatures from the district’s residents.
 The campaigners hope that the community support received within Friedrichshain-Kreuzberg, a district where approximately sixty percent of its inhabitants have a migration background, will demonstrate to district representatives that the ideas and demands of their campaign are not only coming from a left-wing initiative but are based on values that are existent in different groups and social classes of the citizenry.